bluezam/GatsbyPortfolio/README.md

 ## Theme switcher

 There is a theme switcher which allows user to toggle between a light and a dark theme.
-Switching between them also happens automatically based on user's local sunset and sunrise times.
-Uses Cloudflare's geo location HTTP header functionality.

 If a visitor has set the theme manually that selection is remembered in `localStorage`, and is restored on next visit.